interomap/interomap-dist/README.md

 3. Create a question inviting the user to choose a persona.
 4. Program your survey to receive data from the InteroMap tool and save it in Qualtrics.

+Note: If you use InteroMap multiple times in your survey (e.g. for different questions), you must choose a unique variable name which will hold the InteroMap data for each question separately.
+In the steps below, we use the variable `question1data` as an example to hold the data of the first question.
+If we have another question, say question 4, which uses InteroMap too, we must use another variable that we could name `question4data` for example.

 ### Steps